Amaranthus viridis: Description

 Amaranthus viridis is an annual herb with an upright, light green stem that grows to about 60–80 cm in height.
 Numerous branches emerge from the base, and the leaves are ovate, 3–6 cm long, 2–4 cm wide, with long petioles of about 5 cm.
 The plant has terminal panicles with few branches, and small green flowers with 3 stamens.

 Uses

 Amaranthus viridis is eaten as a boiled green or as a vegetable in many parts of the world.

-In the Northeastern Indian state of Manipur, it is known as cheng-kruk; it is also eaten as a vegetable in South India, especially in Kerala, where it is known as kuppacheera കുപ്പച്ചീര.
-It is a common vegetable in Bengali cuisine, where it is called note shak ("shak" means leafy vegetable).
-It a very common vegetable used in Odia Cuisine as Saaga, namely as Kosila Saaga or Marshi Saag in rural areas.
+In the Northeastern Indian state of Manipur, it is known as cheng-kruk; in Bihar and Jharkhand it is known as Gandhari (or sometimes Gendhari) saag; it is also eaten as a vegetable in South India, especially in Kerala, where it is known as kuppacheera കുപ്പച്ചീര.
+Sinhala name: Koora thampala (කූර තම්පලා)It is a common vegetable in Bengali cuisine, where it is called note shak ("shak" means leafy vegetable).
+It a very common vegetable used in Odia cuisine as Saaga, namely as Kosila Saaga or Marshi Saag in rural areas.